Walang Hanggan (2012 TV series)

-Walang Hanggan (International title: My Eternal) is a 2012 Philippine romantic melodrama television series featuring an ensemble cast headed by Coco Martin, Julia Montes, Dawn Zulueta and Richard Gomez.
-The story is loosely based on the 1991 Gomez-Zulueta starrer Hihintayin Kita sa Langit, a classic film based on the 1847 Emily Brontë novel Wuthering Heights.
-The series was aired on ABS-CBN's Primetime Bida evening block and worldwide via The Filipino Channel from January 16, 2012, to October 26, 2012, replacing Nasaan Ka, Elisa? and was replaced by A Beautiful Affair.
+Walang Hanggan (International title: My Eternal) is a 2012 Philippine television drama romantic series broadcast by ABS-CBN.
+The series is based on the 1991 Philippine film Hihintayin Kita sa Langit.
+Directed by Jerry Lopez Sineneng, Trina N. Dayrit and Jojo A. Saguin, it stars Coco Martin, Julia Montes, Dawn Zulueta and Richard Gomez.
+It aired on the network's Primetime Bida line up and worldwide on TFC from January 16 to October 26, 2012, replacing Nasaan Ka, Elisa? and was replaced by A Beautiful Affair.
+The series is streaming online on YouTube.

-The classic drama became a huge hit and maintains the top spot in viewer ratings for most of its run, with its finale episode on October 26, 2012, attaining the highest rating of 45.4% nationwide.
+It became the first network primetime series of ABS-CBN to win in its timeslot and lead all Philippine television programs in the national ratings throughout its entire run, airing its finale episode on October 26, 2012 and attaining its highest rating of 45.4% nationwide.

+The series was the highest-rated program for the period of October 26, 2012 until Juan dela Cruz, also starred by Coco Martin, on February 21, 2013.